Estimote Secure Monitoring offers multilevel protection against malicious attacks, based on packet sniffing, spoofing, and device tracking.

 > implementation 'com.estimote:proximity-sdk:0.3.0'

 ProximityObserver is now using Estimote Secure Monitoring by default.
 It scans for both encrypted/unencrypted EstimoteLocation packets.
-There is a possibility to disable it using .withEstimoteSecureMonitoringDisabled() when building the ProximityObserver.
-This will cause it to observe only for unencrypted packets.
+It is possible to disable it using .withEstimoteSecureMonitoringDisabled() when building the ProximityObserver.
+This will cause it to search only for unencrypted packets.